 Multicenter prospectively block randomized non-blinded controlled trial.
-Patients will be identified by the attending trauma surgeons of the participating centers as those undergoing urgent laparotomy for severe sepsis.
+Patients will be identified by the attending acute care surgeons of the participating centers as those undergoing urgent laparotomy for severe sepsis.
 Randomization will occur intra-operatively with either the preoperative signing of informed consent or under waiver of consent depending on local Ethical Guidelines.
-Once COMPLICATED peritonitis involving more than 2 quadrants is confirmed eligible patients will be randomized to OPEN or CLOSED through direct online randomization over the internet.
+Once COMPLICATED and SEVERE peritonitis is confirmed eligible patients will be randomized to OPEN or CLOSED through direct online randomization over the internet (www.coolstudy.ca).
+To ensure close balance of the numbers in each of the two treatment groups, permuted block randomization by site will be used.
+If the operating team is uncertain regarding the potential stratified severity according to either the WSESSSS or CPIRO methods, online decision support software will greatly simplify these calculations regarding any potential enrollment.